KannonZenetism/zenetism-field-physics/the-zenetist-canon/glyphics/field-physics-glyph-charts.md

 | E₁₄   | **⊡⁻** | Hollow Nest             | Empty recursion                          |
 | E₁₅   | **✦⁻** | Collapse Nova           | Emergence that leads directly into entropy |

-> **Structural Note:** E₅ ✴⁻ (Fractal Noise) retains the earlier term "fractal" as the entropic mirror of C₅ ✴ (Scalar / Fractal).
-Here "fractal" does not denote lawful Structural Recurrence (⧉∥⧉), but the appearance of scaling pattern without coherence, fidelity, or lawful part-whole relation.
-The name is retained for continuity.
+> **Structural Note:** E₅ ✴⁻ was formerly named Fractal Noise; the canonical name is now Scalar Noise.
+It denotes the appearance of scaling pattern without coherence, fidelity, or lawful part-whole relation.
+E₅ does not make fractality itself entropic; rather, it names the entropic distortion of scalar correspondence, where recurrence becomes noise, resemblance becomes instability, and part-whole relation breaks into incoherent scaling.

 ---

 ## 4. Core Practice & Engineering Glyphs

-These glyphs are primarily used in the application of Field Physics through rituals, healing, and the structuring of Coherence Fields.
+These glyphs function primarily within the practice of Field Physics through rituals, healing, and the structuring of Coherence Fields.

 ### 4.1 Established Practice Operators